-Undergraduate Learning Abroad is a credit-bearing educational experience abroad (either Northwestern-sponsored, affiliated, approved unaffiliated or approved non-Northwestern) that results in progress toward an academic degree at Northwestern.
-These programs are typically administered by the Undergraduate Learning Abroad Office or the Global Engagement Studies Institute.
+Study Abroad is a credit-bearing educational experience abroad (either Northwestern-sponsored, affiliated, approved unaffiliated or approved non-Northwestern) that results in progress toward an academic degree at Northwestern.
+These programs are typically administered by the Global Learning Office.

 Health and safety pre-departure requirements are integrated into orientation by the sponsoring office.